 CAUTION: Support of the wing during the spar attach bolt and the strut support bolt installation is critical.
 If the bolts are loaded, it is impossible to install them without damage to the fitting.

-- (b) Carefully position the wings to mate the spar attach fittings (23) and (28) to the fuselage attach fittings (20) and (29). - (3) Install the forward spar wing/fuselage attach fittings. - (a) Apply MIL-G-21164 grease to the bolt shank before you insert it. - 1 Place a washer (19) on the bolt. - 2 Install the forward spar attach bolt (18). - 3 Install three washers (19 and 19A) or two washers (19) and lifting hinge, whichever configuration applies. - 4 Install the nut (21A).
-Tighten the nut until it is snug, then loosen until the washer under the nut is free to turn and the cotter pin can be installed.
+- (b) Carefully position the wings to mate the spar attach fittings (23) and (28) to the fuselage attach fittings (20) and (29). - (3) Install the forward spar wing/fuselage attach fittings. - (a) Install forward attach fitting bolt (18).